aprowe/pyvent/README.md

-# Pymitter
+# Pyvent

-Pymitter is a dead-simple IPC to use that uses ZMQ and PyDispatcher under the hood.
+Pyvent is a dead-simple IPC to use that uses ZMQ and PyDispatcher under the hood.

 ## Usage